scs/smartmeter-datacollector/README.md

     * Authenticated with client certificate
 * Logger to `stdout`

 `smartmeter-datacollector` is fully configurable through a `.ini` configuration file.
-The [`smartmeter-datacollector-configurator`](https://github.com/scs/smartmeter-datacollector-configurator) webinterface can help to create and modify the configuration.
+The [`smartmeter-datacollector-configurator`](https://github.com/scs/smartmeter-datacollector-configurator) web interface can help to create and modify the configuration.

 ---